 The Leishmans dream while attending University and beyond to Cobalt, was to own a school house pottery business.

 In 1979 Mike and Connie both at the age of 29 along with their three daughters, Ivy, Ana and Katy were “livin’ the dream”.

 For the next 15 years, the Leishmans attended hundreds of outdoor art shows throughout Ontario.
-The ‘One of a Kind’ show in Toronto was the biggest for the Leishmans starting in 1979 and continues still to this day.
+The ‘One of a Kind’ show in Toronto was the biggest for the Leishman’s starting in 1979 and retiring from the OOAK show in 2017.

 At the same time, to raise a family on a potter’s wage took some doing, one pot at a time.
 A name was being established both in the retail market and the wholesale market.